 But back then, I didn’t have a style defined when it comes to nail polish.
 When I was a college student, my nails probably reflected the flags’ many colors at the United Nations.

-I loved to experiment with colors and, to be honest, probably matching colors with past emotions and the experiences as a young adult.
+I loved to experiment with colors and, to be honest, probably matching colors with past emotions and experiences as a young adult.
 Let’s say that it was a carnival.

 Hide The Albums!